BaseMax/KeyboardKeylogger/README.md

 ## Usage

-To use the sniffer, simply run the `sniffer.py` file.
+To use the keylogger, simply run the `keylogger.py` file.
 It will start capturing keyboard events and save them to a file called `keys_pressed.txt`.
 To stop the sniffer, press `Ctrl + C` in the terminal.

 ## Requirements